YunoHost/doc/pages/01.administrate/07.specific_use_cases/04.theming/theming.md

 - `custom_portal.js` can be used to add custom JS code to be ran both on the user portal or when injecting the small YunoHost button / overlay.

 You can also add your own images and assets which can then be used by the CSS and JS files.

+!!!
+Share your custom theme with the community! https://github.com/yunohost-themes

 ### Example : customizing the logo